brentfraser/geotabloid/README.rst

 .. image:: ./img/fixed_project.png

+Click the Save button to update the database.
 In this case, the IP address for my laptop is 172.17.195.254.
 Yours will likely be different, on Linux, use ifconfig to find the value.
 On Windows the command is ipconfig.

 Now, open your browser and point it to http://localhost:8000/profiles/myprofiles/ You should see a page like this: